rdsea/bigdataplatforms/tutorials/basickafka/README.md

     ```
 If all went well, you should see the text *Created topic test* on your terminal.

+---

 # Configuring Kafka cluster in a container
 ## Starting and inspecting the containers
+We will be using a docker-compose file for for setting up a multi-broker cluster.

 Running a Kafka cluster in a container is different from running a single instance as many environment variables have to be configured.
-The deocker-compose file for the services is *docker-compose3.yml*.
-On the terminal
+The docker-compose file for the services is *docker-compose3.yml*.
+The configuration in the file allows us to use a global Kafka Broker.

+_Note: In the `KAFKA_CFG_ADVERTISED_LISTENERS` setting, be sure to update the `EXTERNAL`  setting for hostname/external ip of the machine instance.
+Otherwise, this won't be accessible from any system outside the `localhost`_

+> Example: KAFKA_CFG_ADVERTISED_LISTENERS=PLAINTEXT://kafka-1:19092,PLAINTEXT_HOST://195.148.21.10:9093

 1. Start the containers by running
     ```
     $ docker-compose -f docker-compose3.yml up